The fourth largest county in England with a long coastline protruding into the North Sea and gentle rolling countryside. A great place to visit!

 Around Weybourne, Sheringham and Cromeryou will actually find a ridge of heathland, giving fabulous views out over the sea and marshes below - who said Norfolk was flat!

-The Norfolk Broads National Park is the UK's largest and finest wetland landscape.
+The NORFOLK BROADS National Park is the UK's largest and finest wetland landscape and has over 120 miles of lock free waterways to explore.
 Wroxham is known as the "Capital of the Broads" and from here you can hire a boat for the week, weekend, day, hour or take an organised cruise.

 Wroxham Bridge, Norfolk Broads